sourcery-ai-experiments/jaar/README.md

 ## 0.0 About jaar

 `jaar` is a python library for listening to the climate of a community.
-Individual voices are aggregated by a listener into a coherant agenda that can include promises of actions and/or promises of being.
+Individual voices are aggregated by a listener into a coherant goal that can include promises of actions and/or promises of being.
 Listening and acting on it.

-A healer's agenda in the community is built by the the weighted intreprtation of
+A healer's goal in the community is built by the the weighted intreprtation of
-1. Other healers agendas
+1. Other healers goals
-2. Their own independent agenda
+2. Their own independent goal

-Each agenda is saved as a JSON file.
+Each goal is saved as a JSON file.

 This is currently a one-man projeect.